JaKooLit/Ja_HyprLanD-dots/README.md

 1.) optional: you can install nvidia-all driver from Frogging Family to replace the nvidia-drivers
  - chmod +x nvidia-all-driver and run with nvidia-all-driver

-a.)
-Install yay (chmod +x yay-bin-install and run the script).
-You can also install paru if desired

-a.1) paru-hyprland was created to use paru instead of yay.
-Paru will be installed automatically if you select yes during the installation. make sure to run (chmod +x paru-hyprland first and run the script)
+a.) paru-hyprland and yay-hyprland autoinstaller script included.
+Paru / Yay will be installed automatically if you select yes during the installation.
+Make script executable by running chmod +x (for example chmod +x paru-hyprland) then ran ./paru-hyprland.

 b.)
-You can install one by one packages or choose the automatic installer script. (chmod +x install-hyprland and run the script).
+You can install one by one packages or choose the automatic installer script.
-NOTE.
-If you install paru instead of yay, ensure to edit install-hyprland and change all yay with paru

 c.)
-If you want to add or edit packages, edit install-hyprland script.
-Check first if packages are present on AUR or official else the script will fail.
+If you want to add or edit packages, edit install-hyprland (old script), yay-hyprland or paru-hyprland script.
+Ensure packages are present on AUR or official else the script will fail.

 d.)
 Installation of Asus-ROG-utilities are entirely optional. if you select no, will skip the step.